 Premium, built-in look

-In some models the cooktop overlaps with countertop so nothing can spill down the sides of the range
+In some models the cooktop overlaps with countertop so nothing can spill down the sides of the range (see brands like Samsung for this feature; others offer trim kits)

 More premium features available